c4dr-me/chopstick/README.md

 3. **Open `index.html` in a web browser**:
    You can simply double-click the `index.html` file, or open it using your browser.

+## Future Possibilities

+- Implement different variations of the Chopsticks game (e.g., rules with no splitting, 5-finger point, etc.).
+- Add a scoring system or levels of difficulty.
+- Incorporate multiplayer functionality using sockets or online multiplayer support.

 ## Usage